Chart Color Schemes

 Population growth drivers in Trafalgar are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

 Trafalgar's population, as of August 2025, is approximately 8,677.
-This figure reflects a growth of 309 people since the 2021 Census, which reported a population of 8,368.
-The increase is inferred from ABS estimates; in June 2024, the estimated resident population was 8,596, with an additional 75 validated new addresses since the Census date.
+This figure represents a growth of 309 people since the 2021 Census, which recorded a population of 8,368.
+The increase is estimated based on ABS data from June 2024 showing an estimated resident population of 8,596 and validated new addresses totalling 75 since the Census date.
 This results in a population density of 17.3 persons per square kilometer.
-Trafalgar's growth rate of 3.7% since the census is within 1.8 percentage points of the non-metro area's 5.5%.
-Interstate migration contributed approximately 46.2% to recent population gains, with all factors including natural growth and overseas migration being positive.
+Trafalgar's growth rate of 3.7% since the census is within 1.8 percentage points of the non-metro area's growth rate of 5.5%.
+Interstate migration contributed approximately 46.2% to overall population gains in recent periods, with all factors including natural growth and overseas migration being positive contributors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections released in 2023, adjusted using a method of weighted aggregation from LGA to SA2 levels.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
+For areas not covered by this data, AreaSearch employs VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Demographic trends project an above median population growth for locations outside capital cities.
-By 2041, Trafalgar's population is expected to increase by 1,470 persons, reflecting a total increase of 15.9% over the 17 years.
+Based on demographic trends and latest population numbers, Trafalgar is projected to grow by 1,470 persons by 2041, reflecting an increase of 15.9% over the 17-year period.

 Frequently Asked Questions - Population